figtools/figgy.docs/docs/manual/maintenance/updating-figgy-cloud.md

 Figgy Cloud is versioned and released similarly to the FiggyCLI.
 Future versions of the FiggyCLI may contain features that require updates to your FiggyCloud installation.
-As such, when installing Figgy Cloud it's important _fork_ the root [Figgy Cloud](https://github.com/figtools/figgy) repository and maintain your own version.
+As such, when installing Figgy Cloud, it's important _fork_ the root [Figgy Cloud](https://github.com/figtools/figgy) repository and maintain your own version.
 During your installation you should commit your configuration changes to your organization's git repository.

 Maintaining your own Fork will enable merging updates from the root Figgy Cloud repository.
 To merge the latest